UCSD-E4E/radio-telemetry-tracker-docs/notebook/gcs/README.md

 This does not cover all files in the repo but should serve as a whirlwind tour of some key pieces.

 ### Testing:
 This module will need to be manually tested when making changes.
 Changes which are purely visual or deal only with local data may largely be tested by running `rctGCS.py`.
 However, more thorough testing involving connecting to and communicating with the system should be done before making any merges to the master branch.
-Here's a recommended outline of key functionality which should be tested:
+Here's a recommended outline of key functionality which should be tested (list is not exhaustive):

 **GCS UI Tests**:
 - In drone mode, can connect to drone, show 1 connection, and disconnect